-D. Obligation to Inform Minister
+D. Obligation to Inform the Minister

-According to clause 12(1), if a licence holder has reason to believe that a human pathogen or toxin has been released inadvertently in the course of an activity otherwise authorized by the licence, the licence holder is obligated to inform the Minister of the release without delay, and to provide the Minister with the information specified in clause 12(3) that is under the licence holder's control.
+According to clause 12(1), if a licence holder has reason to believe that a human pathogen or toxin has been released inadvertently from a facility in the course of an activity otherwise authorized by the licence, the licence holder is obligated to inform the Minister of the release without delay, and to provide the Minister with the information specified in clause 12(3) that is under the licence holder's control.